SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_CU8.md

 <!-- MR 10.3.0 [CU20]/10.4.0 [CU8] - FR 10.4.11 -->

-When an unhandled exception was thrown by a QAction after an element had been stopped or deleted or when a *force group* action was called while an element was being stopped or deleted, in some cases, SLProtocol could stop working.
+When an unhandled exception was thrown by a QAction after an element had been stopped or deleted or when a *force group* action was executed while an element was being stopped or deleted, in some cases, SLProtocol could stop working.